developmentseed/cogeo-mosaic/README.md

-  create                Create mosaic definition from list of files create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files overview              [EXPERIMENT] Create COG overviews for a mosaic update                Create mosaic definition from list of files
+  create                Create mosaic definition from list of files create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files overview              [EXPERIMENTAL] Create a low resolution version of a mosaic update                Update a mosaic definition from list of files
 ```

 ### Create Mosaic definition